Independent forex education Free professional tools Unbiased broker reviews

 Verdict#

 XM and IC Markets are both excellent brokers, but they target different profiles.
-XM excels in accessibility — the $5 minimum deposit, $30 no-deposit bonus, zero-commission accounts, and user-friendly experience make it ideal for beginners and cost-conscious retail traders.
+XM excels in accessibility — the $5 minimum deposit, welcome deposit bonus, zero-commission accounts, and user-friendly experience make it ideal for beginners and cost-conscious retail traders.
 All-in spreads on major pairs are competitive with IC Markets when commissions are factored in.

 IC Markets excels in execution and platform diversity — raw ECN spreads, cTrader support, and institutional-grade execution make it the preferred choice for scalpers, algo traders, and professionals.
 The lack of bonuses reflects its focus on serious, high-volume traders.